OCP® Monitor User Guide

 For a quick search, select one of the Search by criteria:

-• Dialog ID
+Dialog ID

-• Session ID
+Session ID

-• Connection ID
+Connection ID

 It is possible to search for all the dialog sessions that match the selected criteria or to select one particular dialog session:

-• To search for all the dialog sessions that match the selected criteria, choose the criteria and click the Search icon.
+To search for all the dialog sessions that match the selected criteria, choose the criteria and click the Search icon.

-• To search for the particular dialog session, apply the criteria and paste its ID into the ID search field.
+To search for the particular dialog session, apply the criteria and paste its ID into the ID search field.

 Searching by Dialog ID, Session ID and Connection ID cancels all other filters if selected.

-Switch on the show Live toggle to get new session data every 15 seconds and monitor ongoing calls.
+Switch on the Show Live toggle to get new session data every 15 seconds and monitor ongoing calls.

 Application Layer

-Enabling the Application Layer allows you to view full end-to-end conversations only without the subcomponents, providing a clear high-level overview of each dialog in OCP.
-Once the Application Layer is activated, you can expand each Dialogue Application and view its components by clicking the dropdown icon.
+Once the Application Layer is activated, you can expand each Dialog Application and view its components by clicking the dropdown icon.
 However, if you apply the Search by filter using either Dialog ID, Connection ID, or Session ID, the hierarchical structure will not be displayed.

 By default, the Application Layer is enabled.

-Advanced search
+Advanced Search

-To open the advanced search filters, proceed as follows:
+To open the Advanced Search filters, proceed as follows:

-It is recommended to disable the application layer for Advanced Search, especially if you are going to search for specific miniApps patterns.
+It is recommended to disable the Application Layer for Advanced Search, especially if you are going to search for specific miniApps patterns.

-1. Click on the Funnel filter icon.
+Click on the Funnel Filter icon.

-2. The advanced search area opens.
+2. The Advanced Search area opens.
 Click More Filters to additionally extend the search options.

 3. Fill in the search filter fields.
 In the table below, you can find detailed information on each field.